tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Make a checklist of all TML hooks and have others QC each method behavior?
 - ItemID.Sets.BonusAttackSpeedMultiplier renamed to BonusMeleeSpeedMultiplier. tModPorter done. (double check that this doesn't only apply to melee weapons.
 I think it isn't limited currently)
 - Run NPCShopDatabase.Test tests.
+- Player.setBonus is unused by vanilla.
+We will likely remove it (and comment out UpdateArmorSetsOld since it is misleading) and migrate all ExampleMod set bonuses to the new system.
+We'll need examples of various common set bonus setups (multiple helments, partial sets, typical head/chest/leg set, etc.)

 # New Fields that might need more documentation